ilhamYusuf03/Portofolio_V5-main/README.md

-# Portfolio V5
+# About Me V5
 Hello everyone!
-Let me introduce myself, I’m Eki Zulfar Rachman.
+Let me introduce myself, I’m Ilham.
 On this occasion, I’d like to share the portfolio website project that I’ve developed.

 **Tech Stack used:**
 - ReactJS
 - Tailwind CSS
 - AOS
-- Firebase
 - Framer Motion
 - Lucide
 - Material UI